openSUSE/kernel-firmware-tools/README-kft.md

 git_root=$HOME/somewhere/linux-git
 ```

-Also, the OBS project needs to be set up; either pass via `-p` option,
+When the Gitea org name is different from the default one
-or put in `.projconf` file like:
+(`kernel-firmware`), specify via `-P` option or put in `.projfconf`
+file like:
 ```
-obsproj=home:foobar:firmware
+obsgitproj=some-orgname
 ```

 For updating the kernel firmware package, simply run the script